 Description: If this option is on, a logfile is written by the metadynamics bias, with the name "<outputName>.colvars.<name>.hills.traj", which can be useful to follow the time series of the hills.
 When multipleReplicas is on, its name changes to

 "<outputName>.colvars.<name>.<replicaID>.hills.traj".
+This file can be used to quickly visualize the positions of all added hills, in case newHillFrequency does not coincide with colvarsRestartFrequency.

 10.3.3 Harmonic restraints and Steered Molecular Dynamics